beshad/yoobee/ux/assignment/Yoobee UX Design micro credential assignment.md

 #### Deliverables
 - UX Design Brief
-- Hypotheses (x3)
+- 5x Hypotheses
 - UX Strategy
-- List of about 10-12 UX research questions
+- List of about  20 UX research questions
-- 1 Empathy map
+- 1x Empathy map
-- 1 User Persona
+- 1x User Persona
-- 1 User Flow diagram
+- 1x User Flow diagram
-- A Customer Journey map
+- 1x Customer Journey map
 - UX wireframes
 - Interactive Prototype (link to Figma is preferred)
-- UX Sitemap
+- 1x UX Sitemap

 > All the material to be uploaded as PDF/PNG onto Yoobee campus portal, Please provide me with a link to your prototype on Figma.
 Wireframe can be on paper or Figma/Miro link.